Mike Skinner (racing driver): Richard Childress Racing

-Skinner was selected by Richard Childress Racing to drive the No. 3 GM Goodwrench-sponsored Chevrolet Silverado for the first NASCAR SuperTruck Series season.
-He won the first race in the series, and collected a total of eight wins, 17 Top 5 finishes, 18 Top 10 finishes, 10 poles, an average start of 3.9 and an average finish of 4.8, en route to winning the first championship.
+Skinner was chosen by Richard Childress Racing to drive the No. 3 GM Goodwrench-sponsored Chevrolet C/K for the first NASCAR SuperTruck Series season.
+He won the first race in the series, and collected a total of eight wins, seventeen top-five finishes, eighteen top-ten finishes, ten poles, an average start of 3.9 and an average finish of 4.8,The route to winning the first championship.
 He equaled his win total the following season, but fell to third in the standings.
-That year, he ran five races for RCR in the Winston Cup Series, qualifying in the Top 10 three times and having a best finish of 12th in the No. 31 Realtree-sponsored car.
+That year, he ran five races for RCR in the Winston Cup Series, qualifying in the top-ten three times and having a best finish of twelfth in the No. 31 Realtree-sponsored car.
 He also filled in for teammate Dale Earnhardt when Earnhardt was recovering from injuries suffered in a wreck at Talladega, where he flipped after contact with Sterling Marlin.

-In the 1997 NASCAR Winston Cup season, Skinner was promoted to full-time, driving the No. 31 with a sponsorship from Lowe's.
+In the 1997 NASCAR Winston Cup season, Skinner was promoted to full-time, driving the No. 31 for RCR with a sponsorship from Lowe's.
 He won poles at both of the season's races at Daytona International Speedway and had three top ten finishes.
-Despite failing to qualify for one race and a 30th-place points finish, he won the Rookie of the Year award.
-He had nine Top 10's during his sophomore season, but finished 21st in points after being forced sit out three races due to injury.
+Despite failing to qualify for one race and a thirtieth-place points finish, he won the Rookie of the Year award.
+He had nine top-tens during his sophomore season, but finished 21st in points after being forced sit out three races due to injury.
 He also won two exhibition races in Japan during those two seasons, when NASCAR held races in Asia for the first time.
 He finished no worse than sixth in the first four races of the 1999 season, and held the points lead briefly during the early portion of the season.
-He had a total of five Top 5 finishes, 14 Top 10 finishes, two poles, and ended the year with a career-best 10th place in the point standings.
-He also raced in 13 races in the Busch Series, driving the No. 19 Yellow Freight Systems-sponsored Chevy for Emerald Performance Group.
+He had a total of five top-five finishes, fourteen top-ten finishes, two poles, and ended the year with a career-best tenth place in the point standings.
+He also raced in thirteen races in the Busch Series, driving the No. 19 Yellow Freight Systems-sponsored Chevy for Emerald Performance Group.
 He won his only career Busch Series race at Atlanta after being disqualified for a rules infraction, before NASCAR overturned its decision.